django-bridge/django-bridge/website/docs/start.md

 sidebar_position: 1
 ---

-# Usage guide
+# Introduction

+Welcome to Django Render!

+**WORK IN PROGRESS: This documentation is currently being worked on and should greatly improve over the summer**

 This is the official guide for building Django/React applications using Django Render.
 It is designed to serve as both a starting point and a reference guide.

-**WORK IN PROGRESS: This documentation is currently being worked on and should greatly improve over the summer**

 ## Getting started